 The same questions that people have been asking for the latter half of the 1860’s about whether monuments and flags which commemorate Confederate soldiers, military officers and politicians are symbols of racism and oppression or if these monuments are commemorating historic events are still being actively debated today.

-There are still more than 100 statues and monuments which commemorate Confederate military officers, soldiers, and politicians which appear in parks throughout the U.S. today.
+There are still more than 100 statues and monuments that commemorate Confederate military officers, soldiers, and politicians who appear in parks throughout the U.S. today.
 These statues and monuments are mostly located in parks in the southern states, although there are some statues and monuments which commemorate soldiers and officers from the Confederacy in parks in some of the Midwestern and the western states too.

 Not Quite As Simple As Black And White

 For some, monuments of Confederate soldiers and politicians which appear in parks throughout many states are a reminder of slavery and a legacy of racism, segregation, and oppression.
 Some people view those monuments as being symbols of racism specifically against African Americans, while others view them in a broader context as being symbols of racism against all people who have felt oppressed.
 Other people view them as pieces of history.
 For some people, monuments in parks are a means of honoring their ancestors who fought for the Confederacy during the 1860s.
 Even among people are opposed to the principles and the ideologies that the Confederacy represented, some still want to pay respects to their families’ direct ancestors from the 1860s.
 There are also some people who feel that these memorials and monuments send the wrong messages to today’s secessionist movements such as the Alaska independence movement or the parties who advocate for Puerto Rico’s independence.
 Some people feel that the presence of these monuments sends the message that if you cannot accomplish the goals of your parties through peaceful means, then don’t be afraid to resort to violence to accomplish your goals.